 There is a waterfall and river close by which are perfect for a swim … the waterfall has the added attraction of a challenging rock slide!

-We went on a long morning walk to find a reasonably accessible view of the 'whale tail' beach.
+Including a long early morning walk to find a reasonably accessible view of the 'whale tail' beach.
 After taking a wrong turn we eventually found it … but it was very disappointing.
 Most of the view is hidden behind a large white house.
 The other alternative is to take a very long apparently around 4 km steep walk up past the waterfall where one can get a birds’ eye view of the 'whale tail'.